 - Negative impact on company performance

-When it comes to managing your employees’ annual leave it’s important to keep a firm eye on the bigger picture.
-Many managers can be too accommodating and allow for too many employees to take leave at the same time.
+When it comes to managing your employees’ annual leave, it’s important to keep a firm eye on the bigger picture.
+Some managers can be too accommodating and allow for too many employees to take leave at the same time.
 This can add an unfair amount of workload on those employees who are still working, with detrimental effects on business performance for the period.

-If you do want to accommodate as much leave as possible, consider hiring temporary staff to ease the pressure and help your business continue smoothly.
+To accommodate as much leave as possible and ensure your staff are taking the vacation time that they are entitled to each year, you may need to consider hiring temporary staff to ease the pressure and help your business continue operating smoothly.